22. Riemann Sums, Integrals and the FTC

 Since indefinite integrals are just general antiderivatives, all the rules for antiderivatives immediately become rules for indefinite integrals.
 In general, a derivative rule produces an indefinite integral rule: \[ \dfrac{d}{dx}[F(x)] =f(x) \qquad \text{becomes} \qquad \int f(x)\,dx=F(x)+C \]

-So far, we have learned the derivative rules and corresponding integral rules shown in this table about algebraic operations and the one on the next page about special functions.
+So far, we have learned the derivative rules and corresponding integral rules shown in this table about algebraic operations and the ones on the next three page about special functions.

 \(^\text{*}\) The Extended Power Rule is the special case of the Chain Rule for derivatives where \(f(u) =u^n\).